My Main Page with Links to My Other

 317p (H) 1996

 Passionate polemicizing is Hirsch’s specialty.
 Unfortunately, his argument is weak.
 Hirsch denounces false dichotomies while promoting them.
 Some of this smacks of scientism—let the scientists decide what schools should be like.
 He uses reasoning against reasoning.
-Hirsch’s cultural education builds good Jeopardy contestants and bad humans while
+Hirsch’s cultural education builds good Jeopardy contestants and bad character while

 Research on Educational Innovations by Arthur K. Ellis and Jeffrey T. Fouts